- Products & Solutions

 Differential service categories

-To assure cost effective WAN deployment, each site was assigned a standard of service dependent upon business need.
+To security cost effective WAN deployment, each site was assigned a standard of service dependent upon business need.
 There are three categories of service designated silver, gold, and platinum.
 Silver sites have a single connection to the IP Connect network, gold sites have a single connection with back-up circuits, and platinum sites have full redundancy.
 Each has its own SLA and there’s a range of access speeds from 500kbps to 450Mbps.

 Secure internet access